pikapods/docs.pikapods.com/faq.md

 ## Support for Individual Apps
 If you have any concerns with your PikaPods account, billing or an offline pod, email to [hello@pikapods.com](mailto:hello@pikapods.com) any time.
 You will generally receive a response within a few hours on working days.

 Beyond this, we can't offer support for individual apps or their features.
-This is because we only charge you for the resources to host the app and don't monetize your data or charge for premium features.
+This is because they are developed, maintained, and distributed by independent third-party authors and communities.
+We only ever charge you for the resources to host these apps and don't monetize your data or charge for premium features.
 You can still get help from those sources:

 - Many apps have [notes](/apps) that explain setup steps or common issues.
 You also find them via *See FAQ* in your pod control panel.
 - Visit the *Project Page* link of an app and read their documentation.